-The Youth Programme Quality Intervention (YPQI) supports practitioners to increase the quality of their practice through cycles of peer observation, goal setting, and improvement.
+The Youth Programme Quality Intervention (YPQI) supported practitioners to increase the quality of their practice through cycles of peer observation, goal setting, and improvement.

-Read on to find out more about our work on the YPQI, including details about the YPQI pilot that ran from 2018-2021, resources and support for anyone who has signed up to deliver the YPQI at their organisation, and how we’re working to support a more consistent approach to quality and equitable outcomes for young people across the sector.
+Read on to find out more about our work on the YPQI, including details about the YPQI pilot that ran from 2018-2021, and how we worked to support a more consistent approach to quality and equitable outcomes for young people across the sector.

 About the YPQI

 The Youth Programme Quality intervention focused on the relationship between adults and young people, and the intentional practices that can support young people to develop their socio-emotional skills.
 We often refer to this process for young people as ‘SEL’ - socio-emotional learning.

 The YPQI centred around an observation tool called the Programme Quality Assessment, or the ‘PQA’.
 Youth practitioners can use this tool to observe the quality of their practice as a team, and then use data from these observations to identify and action specific improvement goals that correlate to items in the PQA.